Karan-Manikani/notes-app/README.md

 -   [x] Users can create new notes
 -   [x] Users can delete notes
 -   [x] Users can search for notes using the search bar
--   [x] All notes are stored in the browser's local storage, so users need not worry about losing their notes upon closing the browser.
+-   [x] All notes are stored in the browser's local storage, so users need not worry about losing their notes upon closing the browser
 -   [ ] Users can edit notes (Work in progress)
--   [ ] Users can switch between light and dark mode (Work in progress)
+-   [ ] Users can switch between dark mode and light mode (Work in progress)
+-   [ ] Sidebar (Work in progress)